 Wood

-The earliest chandeliers were far more humble than the opulent fixtures one thinks of today.
+The earliest chandeliers were far more humble than the opulent light fixture one thinks of today.
 Up until the 14th century, chandeliers were usually crafted from two wooden panels that crossed in an X-form with spikes on each end upon which one could secure candles.
 Simple yet functional, these designs gradually lost favor as artisans began experimenting with more artistic forms crafted of metal.

 Metal and Metal Alloy Chandeliers